-UMGC conforms with the general education requirements as laid out by COMAR 13B.02.02.16D(2)(b)-(c) Maryland regulation.
+UMGC conforms with the general education requirements as laid out by the Code of Maryland Regulations (COMAR) 13B.02.02.
+16D(2)(b)-(c) regulation.
 Up to 36 general education credits earned at another Maryland public institution will transfer to UMGC as general education credits.
 UMGC's general education requirements may be found on p.
-15 of this catalog.
+14 of this catalog.

-A student who has satisfactorily completed a course identified as a general education requirement at a Maryland community college will receive credit toward UMGC's general education requirements, as stated in Code of Maryland Regulations Title 13B, Subtitle 06, Chapters 1-10.
-For other students, courses are evaluated on a case-by-case basis.
+A student who has satisfactorily completed a course identified as a general education requirement at a Maryland community college will receive credit toward UMGC's general education requirements, as stated in COMAR Title 13B, Subtitle 06, Chapters 1-10.
+For other students, courses are evaluated on a case-bycase basis.
 UMGC has included its evaluation of many Maryland community college courses in its section of the University System of Maryland's computerized articulation system (ARTSYS).
 This software is available at all two- and four-year Maryland public institutions and online at artsys.usmd.edu.
 Consult an advisor for details.